MCP

 How it works

-Section titled “How it works”You build the arxo-mcp binary and configure your MCP client (e.g. Cursor) to run it.
+Section titled “How it works”You install the arxo-mcp binary and configure your MCP client (e.g. Cursor) to run it.
 The server communicates over stdio using the Model Context Protocol.
-AI assistants can then call tools (e.g. check_cycles, analyze_architecture) and read resources (e.g. current metrics, policy violations) for the project in the workspace.
+AI assistants can then call analyze_architecture to run analysis or use the config tools to work with arxo.yaml.

 Next Steps